Let me ask you a question:

 Unlike link building, building citations is a relatively simple process: you go to local business directories and you add your website in there.

 Instead of having to manually find every local business directory, you can use a tool like Whitespark.
-Their software helps you find specific citation building opportunities for your store.
+Their software helps you find specific citation building opportunities.

 On-Site Optimisation for Local SEO

 Make sure to add your name, address, and phone numbers on every page of your store, in the same format as your Google local listing.
 This also makes it easy for anyone to contact you.
 There’s nothing more frustrating then having to search for contact details.